When benefits are initially authorized, the County Assistance Office (CAO) will:

 2. If eligible, compute the monthly assistance payment amount using the countable income and deductions from the appropriate calendar month.

-The CAO will use prospective budgeting to compute the monthly payment amount for the first two months of eligibility for most budget groups.
+The CAO will use prospective budgeting (PB) to compute the monthly payment amount for the first two months of eligibility for most budget groups.

 The CAO will apply the net test for the application month and the next month using prospective budgeting.

-TThe CAO will:
+The CAO will:

 Example 1: A family applies on May 25.
 The CAO completes the prospective determination of need for May and June.
-The family is not eligible in May, but the CAO anticipates it will be for June.
+The family is not eligible in May, but the CAO anticipates they will be for June.
 The CAO completes the net tests for July and anticipates the family will be eligible.
 The CAO will determine the monthly assistance payment for June and July.
 Cash benefits are authorized effective June 1.

 Example 2: The same situation as above, but the family is not eligible for July.
 The CAO will compute the payment amount for June only.